Aswathykrishnanr/Aswathykrishnanr/README.md

 🎓 Computer Science graduate with a strong foundation in data structures, algorithms, and analytics

-🤖 Passionate about Machine Learning, Deep Learning, and AI-driven solutions
+🤖 Passionate about Machine Learning, Deep Learning, and Generative AI applications

-📊 Experienced in Exploratory Data Analysis (EDA), data preprocessing, and predictive modeling
+📊 Experienced in transforming raw data into actionable insights using data analysis and visualization techniques

+👁️ Worked on computer vision projects using OpenCV and deep learning models

+📈 Skilled in building interactive dashboards and business reports using Power BI

 🛠 Skilled in building end-to-end data pipelines and deploying practical ML solutions

-🌟 Motivated to solve real-world problems using data-driven insights and innovative thinking
+🚀 Focused on developing practical, scalable solutions that solve real-world problems

 ---